 - Global Legal Information Catalog: Gambia (Law Library of Congress) provides bibliographic information on materials in our reference collection.

-- World Legal Materials from Africa: Gambia (Cornell Legal Information Institute) This site contains the full-text of the constitution of Gambia, information about the President, the ministries and the National Assembly.
+- World Legal Materials from Africa: Gambia (Cornell Legal Information Institute) contains the full text of the Constitution of the Gambia, information about the President, the ministries and the National Assembly.

-- The Law Hub Gambia : This site contains full text of constitutional cases including arbitrary detention, fair trial and the full text of the 3 volumes of the Gambia Law Reports.
-It also contains the constitution of the Gambia and Women’s Act.
+- The Law Hub Gambia contains full texts of constitutional cases including arbitrary detention and fair trial as well as the full text of the three volumes of the Gambia Law Reports.
+It also contains the Constitution of the Gambia and the Women’s Act.

 - Ousman.
 A. S. Jammeh, The Constitutional Law of the Gambia, 1965-2010.
 Author House, 2011.

 - E. Olayinka Ayoola,Gambia.
 Supreme Court, Gambia.
 High Court, National Council for Law Reporting (Gambia),The Gambia Law Reports 1997-2001, Gambia Law Foundation, 1997.

 - Sir Cecil G. Ames, Revised Laws of the Gambia, Sweet & Maxwell, 1968.

 - LexisNexis Editorial Staff, Revised Laws of the Gambia, LexisNexis South Africa, 2016.

 - Hassan B. Jallow, The Law of Evidence in the Gambia, Gov’t, Printer, 1997.